-When you think about France, the first place that comes to mind is Paris, the country’s capital city.
-But further south in France is a beautiful city called Toulouse that we think should also come to mind when dreaming of France.
+When you think about France, the first place that usually comes to mind is Paris or Bordeaux, but a bit further south in France is the beautiful city of Toulouse that gives Paris a serious run for its money.

-Nicknamed “La Ville Rose” (The Pink City), because many of its buildings are made from pink bricks, Toulouse is the fourth largest metropolis in France and the capital of the South West region.
+Nicknamed “La Ville Rose” (The Pink City), because many of its buildings are made from pink bricks, Toulouse is a city that feels like a village in the town center, which is very walkable for tourists.
 There are a lot of amazing things to do in Toulouse, making it a fantastic vacation destination.

 In this post, I will give you my top picks of things to do and see in Toulouse so you can plan a great vacation in this beautiful city.